sari-wesg/ChirpBox/README.md

 │      ...
 │
 ```
-`/Hardware` schematics of the ChirpBox node
+- `/Hardware`: schematics of the ChirpBox node
-`/Chirpbox manager` script manager to execute tasks such as monitor nodes' status, file dissemination and collection
+- `/Chirpbox manager`: script manager to execute tasks such as monitor nodes' status, file dissemination and collection
-`/Daemon` source codes of daemon firmware
+- `/Daemon`: source codes of daemon firmware
-`/Miscellaneous` available tools and codes for users, for example codes for bank switch
+- `/Miscellaneous`: available tools and codes for users, for example codes for bank switch